-Our language says a lot about how our mood will be, our emotions will be and what decisions we make.
-What are we telling ourselves when we are tempted?
-Are we saying that it’s ok?
-What are we saying when things don’t go our way?
+Our language has a big role to play in how our mood will be, our emotions will be and what decisions we make.
+Take some time to reflect on the following:

+What are you telling yourself when you are tempted?

+What are you saying when things don’t go your way?

+What is the language you use when you go through trials?

+What is your first move when you believe we have been mistreated?

+Writing down the answers to the above questions can point out major themes of the language you use.
+Being aware of how we speak about others and ourselves is the first step to changing it.

-What is the language when we go through trials and circumstances?
-What is our first move when we believe we have been mistreated?
-Our language determines a lot about how strong and secure we are.
-We are not referring to just saying positive things.
-Sometimes, things are not so positive.
-I am referring to telling the truth!
-The truth is a “restatement of FACTS”.
-We all do not have different truths.
-These are called opinions when you look at the same thing and see something different.
-That’s not the truth.
+Our language determines a lot about how strong and secure we feel.
+We are not referring to toxic positivity or empty positive quotes, though affirmations have been known to shift things.
+The human experience is never 100% positive.
+You need to be able to tell the truth and accept the reality, even when it’s not positive!
+All that truth is a “restatement of FACTS”.
+Hence, truth cannot differ from one person to another.
+When that happens, it’s mostly the truth being confused with opinions.
+An opinion is when we both look at the same thing and see something different.
 The truth is one thing.
 Tell the truth about you and your character.
 Tell the truth about what is happening so that you can actually hear it.
 Tell the truth about the reality of your situation.
 Often, we do not tell the truth about what is happening.
-Our language is about what has already happened.
-Because it happened last time, it is probably going to happen again.
+Our language might be reaffirming what has already happened and not describing what’s happening currently.
+Our brains try to convince us that since it happened last time, it is probably going to happen again.

-What am I saying?
-Our emotions are ok to experience, but our focus has to be determined by the faith we have, the decisions we make, and our truthful character.
+So, what is the point I’m trying to make?
+All our emotions are ok to be experienced and a natural part of life.
+However, rather than feelings, our faith, the decisions we make, and our truthful character should determine our focus.
 Initially, our emotions are always about what we JUST experienced.
-In order for our emotions to get out of control, to become so very intense or to last a long time, We have to get out of right now and bring in the past or try to bring in the future.
+Our emotions only get out of control, become intense, and last a long time when we leave the right now and bring the past and future into the picture.

+Reflection Prompts:

+Write about a belief or label you've carried from the past.
+How can you rewrite that narrative?

+CHAPTER: 5

+REDIRECTING TO THE PRESENT

-There is a term or concept called Grounding.
-Grounding helps us to stay where our feet are planted.
-The best place to make a decision is in the present.
+There is a term or concept called Grounding or Mindfulness.
+They help us to stay present in the current moment or where our feet are planted by using our five senses.
+There’s no better place to make a decision than the present.
 In fact, that is the ONLY place you can make a decision.
 You can’t make a decision yesterday, nor can you make a decision tomorrow.
-The only time you can make a decision is in the present.
-You can plan for the future or reminisce about the past, but the decision has already been made in the past, and you don’t know what tomorrow will bring, so you can’t make a decision.
+You can plan for the future or reminisce about the past.
+But, when it comes to decisions, the ones in the past have already been made, and you don’t know what the future will bring, so you can’t make a decision yet.

-Often, because of negative life experiences, we tend to focus on either Historical or Futuristic things in our lives.
+Often, due to negative life experiences, we tend to focus on either Old or Futuristic things in our lives.
 Both of these can cause instability when they become our focus.
-Many people, when they find that life situations are ‘heavy’, have an automatic process of focusing on items that happened already in their past.
+Many people, when they deem a situation as “heavy” or “emotional”, have an automatic process of associating it with what happened in their past.
 Below is a chart of the struggle with our past or future being our focus: